alexadmin/it_overview/README.md

   - developers IDE slow down
   - long time to start up
   - modules conflicts with each other

+# Hardware
+- do not use exotic hardware, especially network, it is not code, it's impossible to debug hardware blackbox.
+It will be difficult find tech info.

 # External sources + recomended books